ecesatilmis/task/task/README.md

     - Username: admin
     - Password: admin

-## Observability

-The subscriber emits structured logs (JSON) with the latency (duration) of bulk inserts into PostgreSQL metrics, collected by vector and stored in PostgreSQL for analysis.
-Grafana dashboards visualize insert times.

 ## API Endpoints

 1.  `GET /api/prices/{stock_name}`: Retrieves all price points for a given stock between a `start_time` and `end_time` query parameter.

 2.  `GET /api/average/{stock_name}`: Calculates and returns the average price for a given stock between a `start_time` and `end_time`.

 ## Database Schema